HAIs: What They Are?

 Healthcare providers are making great strides to reduce, and in some cases eliminate, HAIs.
 In this section resources are identified and case study examples are highlighted to assist healthcare providers to improve the prevention of HAIs.

-How to Protect Yourself Against HAIs
+How Can You Protect Yourself Against HAIs?

 The CDC has released these example questions for patients to raise to their nurses and doctors to protect themselves from Healthcare-associated Infections.

 Antibiotics Resistance Threats in the United States, 2013 is a snapshot of the complex problem of antibiotic resistance today and the potentially catastrophic consequences of inaction.
 The overriding purpose of this report is to increase awareness of the threat that antibiotic resistance poses and to encourage immediate action to address the threat.
 This document can serve as a reference for anyone looking for information about antibiotic resistance.
 It is specifically designed to be accessible to many audiences.
-For more technical information, references and links are provided.

-CDC - HAI reduction and implementation tool kits
+CDC - HAI Reduction and Implementation Tool Kits

 The American Recovery and Reinvestment Act of 2009, Public Law 111-5 (ARRA), was signed into law on February 17, 2009.
 Within the Recovery Act, $50 million was authorized to support states in the prevention and reduction of healthcare-associated infections.
 Many of these funds are being used to support activities outlined in the HHS Action Plan to Prevent Health Care-Associated Infections.
 This CDC site tracks states' efforts to meet the goals of the plan and the results can be located on the CDC Healthcare-Associated Infections: Recovery Act site.
 CDC is assisting states in this process with implementation tool kits located at Premier's Safety Institute's Healthcare-Associated Infection Web site.

-(Catheter-related bloodstream infection)
+- CLABSI (Catheter-related bloodstream infection)

-(Clostridium difficile infection)
+- C.diff (Clostridium difficile infection)

-(Catheter-related urinary tract infections)
+- CAUTI (Catheter-related urinary tract infections)

-(Methicillin-resistant S. aureus)
+- MRSA (Methicillin-resistant S. aureus)

-(Surgical site infection
+- SSI (Surgical site infection